openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-configuration.md

     ```
   :::note
-  Using NodeAffinityLabels does not influence scheduling of the application Pod.
-Use kubernetes [allowedTopologies](https://github.com/openebs/dynamic-localpv-provisioner/blob/develop/docs/tutorials/hostpath/allowedtopologies.md) to configure scheduling options.
+  Using NodeAffinityLabels does not influence the scheduling of the application Pod.
+Use Kubernetes [Allowed Topologies](https://github.com/openebs/dynamic-localpv-provisioner/blob/develop/docs/tutorials/hostpath/allowedtopologies.md) to configure scheduling options.
   :::

 2. Edit `local-hostpath-sc.yaml` and update with your desired values for `metadata.name` and `cas.openebs.io/config.BasePath`.